Monadical-SAS/redux-time/README.md

 ## Info & Motivation

-After spending almost a year contemplating how to do React animations cleanly at [Monadical][https://monadical.com] (we're [hiring](https://monadical.com/apply)!), we realized that all state can be represented as composed functions that depend only on a delta from their start time.
+After spending almost a year contemplating how to do React animations cleanly at [Monadical](https://monadical.com) (we're [hiring](https://monadical.com/apply)!), we realized that all state can be represented as composed functions that depend only on a delta from their start time.

 On the way we tried almost every other solution out there, from using simple jQuery animations, to react-transition-group, to janky approaches in-between using `setTimout`.
 Since all those are designed with content transitions in mind, nothing really "clicked" and felt like a clean way to do interactive game animations.

 Finally, we settled on the state tree as a function of time approach, and our life has been much better every since!
-We feel this is the best way currently available to do fast, videogame-style animations in declarative React-friendly manner.
+We feel this is the best way currently available to do fast, videogame-style animations in a declarative React-friendly manner.

 ## Links